Skip to content

 ...

-zero-pad signal –> this changes signals (fills gaps, to nearest
+zero-pad signals; this changes signals (fills gaps, to nearest

-- assume staging is not aligned uniformly w.r.t. clock time -
+- or, assume staging is not aligned uniformly w.r.t. clock time ->

-splice signal –> keeps signals as is (i.e. just ignores gaps,
+splice signal; keeps signals largely 'as is' (i.e. ignores gaps,

 implicitly sets to 0s dur) but rather change annotations to